Quantifying the Climate Risk of Generative AI: Region-Aware Carbon Accounting with G-TRACE and the AI Sustainability Pyramid: Introduction

 \subsection{Contributions}

-This work delivers a \textit{measurement-to-action} pipeline that couples region-aware carbon accounting with empirical demand signals and operational guidance. \begin{enumerate} \item We present \textit{G-TRACE} (GenAI TRAnsformative Carbon Estimator), a region-aware carbon accounting framework that quantifies training- and inference-related emissions across modalities, normalizes by output type (tokens, images, video duration), and composes energy with grid-specific emission factors for deployment geography. \item We calibrate G-TRACE with a dual approach: (i) macroscopic platform analytics that quantify \Ghix activity (signals $N_p$), and (ii) microscopic simulations that estimate per-output energy $e_{\mathrm{img}}$ across device classes, frameworks, and resolutions; this calibration yields defensible intensity estimates for downstream accounting. \item We apply G-TRACE to the \Ghix trend (2024–2025) and estimate \SI{4309}{MWh} and \SI{2068}{t} \COtwo under baseline assumptions, showing how viral participation converts small per-query costs into tonne-scale emissions. \item We translate these measurements into operational policy via an AI Sustainability Pyramid (readiness levels L1–L7) that sets concrete gates for instrumentation, optimization, portfolio governance, ecosystem standards, and net-positive stewardship. \end{enumerate}
+This work delivers a \textit{measurement-to-action} pipeline that couples region-aware carbon accounting with empirical demand signals and operational guidance. \begin{enumerate} \item We present \textit{G-TRACE} (GenAI TRAnsformative Carbon Estimator), a region-aware carbon accounting framework that quantifies training- and inference-related emissions across modalities, normalizes by output type (tokens, images, video duration), and combines energy-use estimates with regional grid factors to calculate location-specific carbon footprints. \item We calibrate G-TRACE using a dual approach: (i) macroscopic platform analytics that capture $Ghix$ activity signals as noisy observables, corrected via stratified annotation and de-duplication, and (ii) microscopic simulations that estimate per-output energy $e_{\mathrm{img}}$ across device classes, frameworks, and resolutions. \item We apply G-TRACE to the $Ghix$ trend (2024--2025) and estimate a range of electricity use and \COtwo emissions under explicit assumptions, showing how viral participation can convert small per-query costs into ton-scale impacts. \item We translate these measurements into operational policy via an AI Sustainability Pyramid (readiness levels L1–L7) that sets concrete gates for measurement and monitoring, optimization, portfolio governance, ecosystem standards, and net-positive stewardship. \end{enumerate}